codeforamerica/intake-playbooks/lambda_migration_script.markdown

 Before Day 0
+- [x] Research Sentry for Lambda/AWS
-- Set ttl for clearmyrecord.codeforamerica.org to 60sec
+- [x] Set ttl for clearmyrecord.codeforamerica.org to 60sec
-  - Make sure DNS in route53 is set low as well
-- Limit Increase of Elastic IPs
+- [ ] Increase Limit of Elastic IPs
-- Create ACM certificates for Prod
+- [x] Create ACM certificates for Prod
-- Create Inventories for Prod
-- Setup alias from clearmyrecord.org to the redirect bucket
+- [x] Setup alias from clearmyrecord.org to the redirect bucket
+- [ ] Create Inventories in Tower for Prod
+- [x] Create tower AMI user Update Credentials on Tower
-- Search for old url in site and on social media and update where possible.
+- [ ] Search for old url in site and on social media and update where possible.
+- [ ] Add Run arbitrary zappa command on Ansible Tower

 Day 0